 The Ingraham Trail Travel Guide

-The Ingraham Trail is a road to adventure just out Yellowknife’s back door.
+The Ingraham Trail is a road to adventure just out of Yellowknife’s back door.

-The road leads to stunning hiking trails, that take you over rolling bedrock on the Prelude Nature Trail, or to Big Hill Lake or to the Cameron Falls.
-If you prefer you’ll find easy canoe routes and fishing opportunities at dozens of crystal clear lakes along the Ingraham Trail.
+The road leads to stunning hiking trails, that take you over rolling bedrock on the Prelude Nature Trail, to Big Hill Lake, or to Cameron Falls.
+If you prefer you’ll find easy canoe routes and fishing opportunities at dozens of crystal-clear lakes along the Ingraham Trail.